This website uses cookies

 There are several techniques for optimizing CSS resources.
 One of them is simply keeping the number of style sheets to a bare minimum.

 The browser must wait for a full load of all stylesheets before displaying anything to the visitor.
-By reducing the number of style sheets, you considerably speed up WooCommerce store for the visitors.
+By reducing the number of style sheets, you considerably speed up the WooCommerce store for visitors.

-It’s good to reduce the number of style sheets, but with WooCommerce it’s almost impossible.
-Themes are very often focused on “features” and there is, of course, a style sheet for every feature.
+It’s good to reduce the number of style sheets, but with WooCommerce, it’s almost impossible.
+Themes are very often focused on “features,” and there is, of course, a style sheet for every feature.

 It is possible with a plugin like Breeze to concatenate these files easily.
 Beware that concatenation is a delicate operation and it is common for this operation to break your live WooCommerce store.
 I recommend it to test on a staging site first.